Minnesota Wild: After the lockout

 In the 2005–06 season, the first season after the lockout, Minnesota finished in fifth and last place in the Northwest Division, eight points behind fourth-placed Vancouver Canucks.
-En route, Marian Gaborik set a new franchise record for goals in a season at 38, and Brian Rolston set a new highest point total by a Wild player in a season at 79.
+En route, Marián Gáborík set a new franchise record for goals in a season at 38, and Brian Rolston set a new highest point total by a Wild player in a season at 79.
 The goaltender controversy between Manny Fernandez and Dwayne Roloson ended when Roloson was traded to the Edmonton Oilers for a first-round pick in the 2006 NHL entry draft.

-The Wild signed veteran free agents Kim Johnsson, Mark Parrish, Branko Radivojevic and Keith Carney.
+The Wild signed veteran free agents Kim Johnsson, Mark Parrish, Branko Radivojevič and Keith Carney.
 On the day of the NHL entry draft, it traded the 17th overall pick and prospect Patrick O'Sullivan to the Los Angeles Kings for veteran Slovak Pavol Demitra.
-Niklas Backstrom was the starting goalie for the Wild after previous starter Manny Fernandez sprained his knee on January 20.
+Niklas Bäckström was the starting goalie for the Wild after previous starter Manny Fernandez sprained his knee on January 20.
 Fernandez played for the first time since the sprain on March 6 and was removed after allowing three goals in two periods in the Wild's 3–0 loss to the San Jose Sharks.
 Josh Harding was brought up from the Wild's AHL affiliate, the Houston Aeros, when Fernandez was hurt and remained on Minnesota's roster for the rest of the season as the backup goalie.
-All-Star winger Marian Gaborik returned from a groin injury in January 2007 and made an immediate impact, bringing a new spark to a lacking offense.
+All-Star winger Marián Gáborík returned from a groin injury in January 2007 and made an immediate impact, bringing a new spark to a lacking offense.
 The Wild made the playoffs in 2007 for the second time in team history, but were eliminated by the eventual Stanley Cup champions Anaheim Ducks in the conference quarterfinals.